danya02/slon-winter-2019-lit-club/main.md

 The former leader's look changed to one of annoyance, realization and fear simultaneously.
 "Well...
 I see your point, but..."

-"Mr Johnson, I think you'll agree that allowing Mr {{x}} to win so easily was a mistake.
+"Mr Johnson, I think you'll agree that allowing Mr Reeds to win so easily was a mistake.
 But we have to keep trying to solve this.
-Now, if we just manage to get Mr {{x}} to step down, the problem would be solved."
+Now, if we just manage to get him to step down, the problem would be solved."

 The web browser window, hanging in midair as a holographic projection, scaled down and flew away, as a small red message box took its place.
 As Simon and Mitch read it, their expression changed from concerned to horrified in a split second.